Mukosieiev/Haar-Cascade-Classifier/README.md

 I downloaded all the negative images from the [image-net](http://www.image-net.org/).
 ## Training
 The training process took me a little less than 2 hours.
 I trained the classifier using the [DigitalOcean](https://www.digitalocean.com/) server.
-# Demonstration
-To see the actual results, please see the following [YouTube link](https://www.youtube.com/watch?v=-lNZPx-Hu2g).